dependabot/fetch-metadata/README.md

 Subsequent actions will have access to the following outputs:

 - `steps.dependabot-metadata.outputs.dependency-name`
-  - The updated package name
+  - A comma-separated list of the package names updated by the PR.
 - `steps.dependabot-metadata.outputs.dependency-type`
-  - The type of dependency Dependabot has determined this to be, e.g. "direct:production"
+  - The type of dependency has determined this PR to be, e.g. `direct:production`.
+For all possible values, see [the `allow` documentation](https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/configuration-options-for-dependency-updates#allow).
-- `steps.dependabot-metadata.outputs.update-name`
+- `steps.dependabot-metadata.outputs.update-type`
-  - The semver change being made, e.g. "version-update:semver-major"
+  - The highest semver change being made by this PR, e.g. `version-update:semver-major`.
+For all possible values, see [the `ignore` documentation](https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/configuration-options-for-dependency-updates#ignore).
+- `steps.dependabot-metadata.outputs.updated-dependencies-json`
+  - A JSON string containing the full information about each updated Dependency.

 **Note:** These outputs will only be populated if the target Pull Request was opened by Dependabot and contains **only** Dependabot-created commits.